-- 1. An employee prevented from performing his/her regular work with the Employer on account of an occupational accident that is recognized by the Workers' Compensation Board as compensable within the meaning of the Workers Compensation Act, shall receive from the Employer the difference between the amount payable by the Workers' Compensation Board and his/her regular salary to a maximum of six (6) months, provided that such employee shall not be entitled to use his/her sick leave credits for time lost during the said six (6) month period by reason of any such disability. - 2.
-Where the disability continues beyond the initial six (6) month period, the employee shall receive from the Employer the difference between the amount payable by the Workers' Compensation Board and his/her regular salary to a maximum of an additional six (6) months, provided that such employee has sick leave credits available.
+- 1. Teachers prevented from performing their regular work with the Employer on account of an occupational accident that is recognized by the Workers' Compensation Board as compensable within the meaning of the Workers Compensation Act, shall receive from the Employer the difference between the amount payable by the Workers' Compensation Board and their regular salary to a maximum of six (6) months, provided that such teacher shall not be entitled to use their sick leave credits for time lost during the said six (6) month period by reason of any such disability. - 2.
+Where the disability continues beyond the initial six (6) month period, the employee shall receive from the Employer the difference between the amount payable by the Workers' Compensation Board and the teacher's regular salary to a maximum of an additional six (6) months, provided that such employee has sick leave credits available.
 In such cases, the charge against the teacher's sick leave credits shall be in the same proportion that the Employer's payment bears to the full salary of the teacher computed at the end of each month, to the nearest half-day.